mashnoon33/ha-locket/README.md

 ## Notes

-- The integration polls for new moments every 60 seconds by default
+- The integration polls for new moments every 10 minutes by default
 - Your credentials are stored securely in Home Assistant's configuration
 - This integration is not officially supported by Locket